 For more information about Tomar, its attractions, restaurants and hotels follow the link to www.travel-in-portugal.com/Tomar/ or the Tomar Council web site at www.cm-tomar.pt which is in Portuguese but can be easily translated by Google Translator.
 You can also watch a 6 minute video in Portuguese at http://www.youtube.com/watch?v=dAOJoaJ78Q8&feature=related

-In July 2011 Tomar held the Festa Dos Tabuleiros, Festival of the Trays, event.
+Every four years Tomar holds the Festa Dos Tabuleiros, Festival of the Trays, event.
 It’s origin goes back centuries, to Roman times.
 The ten day festival is one of the most spectacular Festivals in Europe despite being hardly known outside of Portugal.

-The historic streets of Tomar were thronged with hundreds of thousands of visitors.
-The Festival culminated with the amazing Parade of the Trays when 700 women walked through the decorated streets carrying the elaborate Tabuleiros on their heads.
+The historic streets of Tomar are thronged with hundreds of thousands of visitors.
+The Festival culminates with the amazing Parade of the Trays.
+This is when 700 women walk through the decorated streets carrying the elaborate Tabuleiros on their heads.
 If you haven’t seen it you really need to try to get to Tomar to witness the breathtaking spectacle.
-The next one will be in 2014.
+The next one is this year and the one after that will be in 2019.

-There is much, much, more to be said about Tomar.
+There is much, much, more to be said about Tomar and the Knights Templar region.
 But why not visit it for yourself.
 We are always happy to advise you.
 Contact us on email@example.com (please check your spam/junk folder if you do not receive a reply in 24 hours).